Toy and Help Yourself

-Toy and Help Yourself are two 1997 Cantonese EPs recorded by Chinese Cantopop singer Faye Wong when she was based in Hong Kong.
+Toy and Help Yourself are two Cantonese extended plays (EPs) by Chinese recording artist Faye Wong when she was based in Hong Kong.
 In 1996, the last year of her recording contract with Cinepoly Records, Wong recorded ten original songs in Cantonese, all with lyrics by Lin Xi but composed by others such as Wong Ka Keung, Adrian Chan, and Chan Xiao Xia.

-These songs were supposed to be released as an album in 1996/1997; however, Cinepoly decided to release the ten tracks separately on four occasions.
+These songs were supposed to be released as an album in 1996 or 1997; however, Cinepoly decided to release the ten tracks separately on four occasions.
 Cinepoly later released eight of these songs in the two EPs entitled Toy and Help Yourself.
 The other two songs were included in later compilations.